HOME > POP Hollywood > John Cleese

 John Cleese Brief Biography

 John Marwood Cleese (born 27 October 1939) is an English actor, comedian, writer and film producer.
 He achieved success at the Edinburgh Festival Fringe and as a scriptwriter and performer on The Frost Report.
-In the late 1960s he became a member of Monty Python, the comedy troupe responsible for the sketch show Monty Python's Flying Circus and the four Monty Python films: And Now for Something Completely Different, The Holy Grail, Life of Brian and The Meaning of Life.
+In the late 1960s, he became a member of Monty Python, the comedy troupe responsible for the sketch show Monty Python's Flying Circus and the four Monty Python films: And Now for Something Completely Different, Monty Python and the Holy Grail, Life of Brian and The Meaning of Life.

 John Cleese News